Exotic Local Cuisine

 If you fall on the fearful side of the line, my advice is to try new or exotic food while traveling, even if you think you’ll hate it.
 Compare this to jumping off a cliff: your heart races and the potential bad outcomes flood your brain, but after landing in the water below you feel magnificent.
 It really wasn’t so bad, was it?

 Ordering local cuisine in a foreign county can be slightly intimidating if you can’t understand what the menu says.
 Even if you’re able to read the language, figuring out what the dish even consists of is a mere guessing game.
 Doing some research into local cuisine before traveling can make this process a bit easier, but it’s also fun to embrace the unknown and try something you have no prior knowledge of.

 Regardless of your preferred dining style, it’s important to experience a healthy spectrum of food institutions while you’re traveling.
 Street vendors are great for affordability, and you might be surprised to find that they oftentimes have the best food.
-Indulge yourself by visiting that have one-of-a-kind dining experiences or a good reputation.
-If you want a full cultural dining experience and the money to afford it, are also another fantastic option.
+Indulge yourself by visiting unique restaurants that have one-of-a-kind dining experiences or a good reputation.
+If you want a full cultural dining experience and the money to afford it, guided food tours are also another fantastic option.

 Traveling to a developing or underdeveloped country is always risky because we’re more prone to getting sick from the food and water.
 Our bodies aren’t accustomed to the bacteria and food safety requirements are typically nonexistent or lower than what they are at home.
 Keep in mind that food poisoning happens everywhere, and the fact that you’re in a less developed country shouldn’t stop you from eating exotic food adventurously.